open-life-science/open-life-science.github.io/ols-speaker-guide.md

 **Call notes:**

--   The OLS team should have shared a draft of cohort call agenda and details in your invitation email, which are also linked to the online schedule:
+-   The OLS team will share a collaborative document with the cohort call agenda in your invitation email, which is also linked to the online schedule:
  [https://openlifesci.org/ols-2/schedule](https://openlifesci.org/ols-2/schedule)

 -   These notes will be available for all our participants for future reference.